mwohlfender/R_overdispersion_cluster_size/README.md

 Load all necessary R-packages and define paths. `setup.R` needs to be run first.

 #### main
-Contains all steps needed to process data and results and create figures and tables.
+Contains all steps needed to process data and results and to create figures and tables.

 #### functions
 Custom functions for creating plots.
 All files in this folder are sourced when running `setup.R`.